 Medical School: Georgetown University School of Medicine

-Residency: SUNY Stony Brook
+Residency: Stony Brook University School of Medicine

 Fellowship: Arnold Palmer Hospital For Children

-Fellowship: Children's Hospital of Boston
+Fellowship: Boston Children's Hospital

 She completed her surgical residency in orthopedic surgery at Stony Brook University Medical Center in New York.
 After graduating from Siena College in New York, Dr. Crepeau earned her medical degree at Georgetown University School of Medicine.
-She is board-eligible in orthopedic surgery.

 Dr. Crepeau was a dancer and a gymnast growing up and has a keen interest in CHKD's dance medicine program.